charankumarpalla/laughing-buddha/Java/2.JavaConcepts/Serialization_Deserialization.md

 _What happens if you want to call that class without re-creating the object?_ In those cases, what you do is use the serialization concept by converting data into a byte stream.

-*Object Serialization* is a process used to convert the state of an object into a byte stream, which can be persisted into disk/file or sent over the network to any other running Java virtual machine.
-The reverse process of creating an object from the byte stream is called *deserialization*.
+**Object Serialization** is a process used to convert the state of an object into a byte stream, which can be persisted into disk/file or sent over the network to any other running Java virtual machine.
+The reverse process of creating an object from the byte stream is called **deserialization**.
 The byte stream created is platform independent.
 So, the object serialized on one platform can be deserialized on a different platform.

 >   Serialization is a mechanism of converting the state of an object into a byte stream.
 Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.
 This mechanism is used to persist the object.

+## What is Java Serialization?

+Primary purpose of java serialization is to write an object into a stream, so that it can be transported through a network and that object can be rebuilt again.
+When there are two different parties involved, you need a protocol to rebuild the exact same object again.
+Java serialization API just provides you that.
+Other ways you can leverage the feature of serialization is.

 <p align="center">